 Submit necessary documentation (transcripts, test scores, etc.- see above link to program)

-Once a favorable decision has been made, please contact Ms. Karen Logan (email@example.com) to request permission to register for our PUAF classes.
+Once a favorable decision has been made, please contact the School of Public Policy Office of Student Affairs at firstname.lastname@example.org to request permission to register for our PUAF classes.
+Be sure to include your name, UID, class name and number, and the section number to request permission to register for our PUAF classes.
 Priority is given to our current students, however, every effort will be made to accommodate your requests.